tjmcb/vercel-capstone-test/documentation/docs/requirements/features-and-requirements.md

 ### Game Start
 - The system must include four roles in the game: one manager role and three cooking station roles.
 - The system must include the following cooking roles:
-  - Entree
+  - Burger
   - Sides
   - Drinks
 - The system must support gameplay with 2 to 4 players.
 - The system must designate one of up to four roles for each player, with the manager role being mandatory.
 - The system must assign remaining players to one of the three cooking roles, scaled to the number of players:
-  - If there are 2 players, the cook must be assigned to entree.
+  - If there are 2 players, the cook must be assigned to making the burger.
-  - If there are 3 players, two cooks must be randomly assigned to entree and sides.
+  - If there are 3 players, two cooks must be randomly assigned to making the burger and sides.
   - If there are 4 players, the three cooks must be randomly assigned to all stations.
 - The system must allow players to start the game.